Structuring Short Stories with Julie Koh

 - How to develop your own formula for approaching a short story

+The course is designed to take you 5-6 hours in total, and can be completed in short stages at your convenience.
 Scroll down to see the full course curriculum and a list of frequently asked questions.

 Your Instructor